rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-java.md

     import com.rabbitmq.client.Consumer;
     import com.rabbitmq.client.DefaultConsumer;

-The extra `QueueingConsumer` is a class we'll use to buffer the messages pushed to us by the server.
+The extra `DefaultConsumer` is a class implementing the `Consumer` interface we'll use to buffer the messages pushed to us by the server.

 Setting up is the same as the sender; we open a connection and a channel, and declare the queue from which we're going to consume.